-Figure 9.1 A Collaborative Model for Creating Writing Across the Curriculum Courses as forces working against collaboration.
-The process of collaboration takes precious time from professionals in a highly labor-intensive field, professionals who already need more than they can give for their students; and team teaching, unless responsibilities are carefully defined so that each instructor teaches half the course, can rapidly drain a program's resources.
+With such strong reasons supporting collaborative course design and team teaching, why not incorporate both as clearly desirable features of WAC?
+Time and money spring immediately to mind as forces working against collaboration.
+The process of collaboration takes precious time from professionals in a highly labor-intensive field, professionals who already need more time than they can give for their students; and team teaching, unless responsibilities are carefully defined so that each instructor teaches only half the course, can rapidly drain a program's resources.
 To work effectively, to the benefit of both teachers and students, collaboration needs to be carefully structured.
-A description of one model that was developed by a team of instructors at the of Pennsylvania can serve as a model (see Figure 9.1)
+A description of one model that was developed by a team of instructors at the University of Pennsylvania can serve as a model (see Figure 9.1).

-As a result of student initiative, as well as administrative and faculty concern about students' communication skills, the School Engineering and Applied Science at the University of Pennsylvania decided to develop an upper-level communications course designed for third-year students in all departments of the engineering school.
+As a result of student initiative, as well as administrative and faculty concern about students' communication skills, the School of Engineering and Applied Science at the University of Pennsylvania decided to develop an upper-level communications course designed for third-year students in all departments of the engineering school.
 Because Writing Across the University (WATU), Penn's WAC program, enjoyed a good working relationship with engineering, WATU was called in to consult and eventually asked to direct the project.
-Funds were provided to support two graduate assistants in English to research programs across the country and gather resources as well as, and most important, to provide release time for a senior professor in engineering to work with me, director of WATU, as part of a team.
-This relationship proved, and we have now offered the course, taught first by the students/research assistants and then by me, repeatedly and successfully as part of the engineering curriculum.
-In addition, I worked collaboratively with an assistant professor in the nursing school on a similar course for nursing students, which we team-taught the first semester and then the nursing professor taught herself.
+Funds were provided to support two graduate assistants in English to research programs across the country and gather resources as well as, and most important, to provide release time for a senior professor in engineering to work with me, the director of WATU, as part of a team.
+This relationship proved fruitful, and we have now offered the course, taught first by the graduate students/research assistants and then by me, repeatedly and successfully as part of the engineering curriculum.
+In addition, I worked collaboratively with an assistant professor in the nursing school on a similar course for nursing students, which we team taught the first semester and then the nursing professor taught herself.
 (Syllabi for both courses appear in the Appendix to this chapter.)
 Details of both experiences follow.